Berber languages: Consonants

 The influence of Arabic, the process of spirantization, and the absence of labialization have caused the consonant systems of Berber languages to differ significantly by region.
-Berber languages found north of, and in the northern half of, the Sahara have greater influence from Arabic, including that of loaned phonemes, than those in more southern regions, like Tuareg.
+Berber languages found north of, and in the northern half of, the Sahara have greater influence from Arabic, including that of loaned phonemes, like the pharyngeal fricatives /ʕ/ and /ħ/, the (nongeminated) uvular stop /q/, and the voiceless pharyngealized consonant /ṣ/, than those in more southern regions, like Tuareg.
 Most Berber languages in northern regions have additionally undergone spirantization, in which historical short stops have changed into fricatives.
 Northern Berber languages (which is a subset of but not identical to Berber languages in geographically northern regions) commonly have labialized velars and uvulars, unlike other Berber languages.